General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Applications and Domain Models

-\textbf{Specialized Application 2: Targeted Protein Degradation by Proteolysis-Targeting Chimeras (PROTACs).} A Proteolysis-targeting chimeras (PROTAC) is a heterobifunctional molecule consisting of three components: a ligand for the targeted protein (commonly referred to as the warhead), a chemical linker, and a ligand that recruits an E3 ubiquitin ligase.
-PROTACs have emerged as powerful tools for selectively degrading disease-associated proteins via the ubiquitin-proteasome system~\cite{marei2022antibody}.
-As illustrated in Fig.~\ref{fig:task}, the PROTAC-mediated degradation process begins with simultaneous binding of the PROTAC to the target protein and an E3 ligase, resulting in a ternary complex.
+\textbf{Application Description of PROTAC.} A Proteolysis-targeting chimeras (PROTAC) is a heterobifunctional molecule consisting of three components: a ligand for the targeted protein (commonly referred to as the warhead), a chemical linker, and a ligand that recruits an E3 ubiquitin ligase.
+PROTACs have emerged as powerful tools for selectively degrading disease-associated proteins via the ubiquitin-proteasome system~\citep{marei2022antibody}.
+As shown in Fig.~\ref{fig:task}, the PROTAC-mediated degradation process begins with simultaneous binding of the PROTAC to the target protein and an E3 ligase, resulting in a ternary complex.
 This complex subsequently facilitates the transfer of ubiquitin from the E2 enzyme to the target protein, ultimately leading to its proteasomal degradation.
 PROTACs offer several advantages over conventional treatments.
-First, due to their catalytic mode of action, PROTACs remain effective at lower doses, potentially reducing side effects~\cite{neklesa2017targeted,toure2016small}.
-Second, unlike traditional drugs that rely on accessible binding pockets, PROTACs can target proteins previously considered undruggable and overcome resistance caused by mutations near active sites~\cite{protac_gold_rush,edmondson2019proteolysis}.
-However, the flexible ternary structure of PROTACs also introduces a more complex structure-activity relationship, making modeling this process more challenging.
-Formally, the prediction of PROTAC-mediated degradation of a target protein $\mathcal{P}^t$ by an E3 ligase can be defined as: {
+First, due to their catalytic mode of action, PROTACs remain effective at lower doses, potentially reducing side effects~\citep{neklesa2017targeted,toure2016small}.
+Second, unlike traditional drugs that rely on accessible binding pockets, PROTACs can target proteins previously considered undruggable and overcome resistance caused by mutations near active sites~\citep{protac_gold_rush,edmondson2019proteolysis}.
+However, the flexible ternary structure of PROTACs introduces a more complex structure-activity relationship, making modeling this process more challenging.
+The prediction of PROTAC-mediated degradation of a target protein $\mathcal{P}^t$ by an E3 ligase can be formulated as: {